Karen IT Digital Forensics

 Incident Response

 Focused on immediate action.
 The goal is to stop ongoing harm, contain the threat, and restore normal operations as quickly as possible.
-Time is the primary variable.

 Digital Forensics

 Focused on understanding what happened and preserving proof.
 The goal is evidence — who did what, when, through what means, and what data was affected.
-Accuracy and integrity are the primary variables.

 Disk & Storage Forensics